DR. ANNE RICHARDS

 John is married to Linda, and they have three adult children and three grandchildren.

 Beth Barnett is a post-colonial, post-Christendom, post-modern Australian practitioner, teacher, artist and resource writer.
 Thinking about, theologising, facilitating and advocating for children and families, as both vulnerable and vibrant participators in the community of the cosmos, of which Jesus is the resurrected and revealed Lord, has been at the heart of Beth’s service in pastoral, local mission and denominational consulting roles.
-She is currently completing a doctorate in New Testament studies, reconsidering the hermeneutical marginalization of ‘images of the child’ in Pauline literature, and discourses of maturity, development and power.

 Beth blogs at multivocality: “some people know me as a musician, some as a teacher, some as an advocate and resourcer in Children and Families ministry and mission.
 Some people know me as a prophet, some a theologian, some a writer.
 The people I care most about in the world know me as a mum, a wife, a sister, a friend.
 I guess it depends where we met on the journey…I hope to you, whoever you are, I am a fellow traveller, who walks the path of peace and an agent of grace.”